 Jesus was the anointed One.
 He was chosen and sent by God for a purpose.

 Kings were anointed in the Old Testament.
 They were chosen and set apart for God’s purposes.

 In the same verses that call believers priests, they are called kings or at least a royal priesthood.

 We are brothers of Christ who will reign as King, children of the Father who is the King.
 So we are of royal blood now.

 We are anointed, chosen, and set apart for His royal priestly purposes.

 What was the job of the kings and priests?

 The kings were to know God’s law and follow it.
 They were to seek God’s direction and follow it, always giving glory to God.

 The priests were to know God’s law and follow it.
 They were to confess sin and seek God’s mercy and compassion for God’s people.
 They were to fear God and recognize His Holiness.
 They were never to attempt to reach God in any way other than through the blood and the washing.

 So those are our jobs, now that we’ve been anointed and chosen a royal priesthood.
-We are washed by the blood, we confess our sins and our corporate sins, we seek God and listen to Him, we know His word and obey it.
+We are washed by the blood, we confess our own sins and our corporate sins, we seek God and listen to Him, and we know His word and obey it.